JorgeMaldoL/Mental-Mirror/README.md

 ### Database Schema

-The app uses these Supabase tables:
+1. **Create tables in Supabase:**
+   - Go to your Supabase project dashboard
+   - Navigate to SQL Editor
+   - Copy and paste the contents of `database_setup.sql`
+   - Run the SQL commands to create all tables and policies

+2. **Tables created:**
    - `journal_entries` - User journal entries and AI responses
    - `feynman_sessions` - Feynman technique explanations and feedback
-- `speech_sessions` - Speech practice session ratings
+   - `speech_sessions` - Speech practice session ratings and feedback
    - `summary_sessions` - Summary practice and AI evaluations

+3. **Security:**
+   - All tables have Row Level Security (RLS) enabled
+   - Users can only access their own data
+   - Foreign key constraints ensure data integrity

 ## 🛡️ Security